 - Keep an eye on the solar panels and make sure the inverters are flashing green lights.
 If they are not flashing, you are losing money by no longer compensating for your electricity use.

-- Document the day-to-day performance of your solar panels.
-It is important to write down how much energy has been produced at a consistent time every day, and make special note of dates where it is very cloudy.
+- Document the day-to-day performance to improve solar panel maintenance.
+It is important to write down how much energy has been produced at a consistent time every day and make special note of dates where it is very cloudy.
 Some of the results will be inconsistent.
 (Your manufacturer would be able to provide you with the best monitoring system for your solar panels.)

 - Monitoring systems help you see how much you are benefiting the environment and how much CO2 you are emitting into the atmosphere.
 They can also help you know how much you could benefit from the feed-in tariff scheme.

-- If you do not have time to clean them yourself, you can install automated cleaners that work like sprinkler systems or even schedule appointments with solar panel cleaning companies.
+- If you have no time in cleaning solar panels, you can install automated cleaners that work like sprinkler systems or even schedule appointments with solar panel cleaning companies.

-- Luckily, because solar panels have no moving parts that could be affected by rust or break down, they do not require so much maintenance.
+- Luckily, because solar panels have no moving parts that could be affected by rust or break down, solar power maintenance may not be needed.

 - Solar panel cleaning kits come in very handy for cleaning solar panels.
 Inside the kit, you will find a biodegradable soap, a wiper, and a small brush or brush with a longer handle.
 Mix the soap in the bucket with water.
 Instructions are provided on the bottle.
 Dip the brush in the bucket and begin gently wiping the solar panels.You can use plain water or a soft brush to remove any grime or dirt that has built up on the panels.

-- Clean your solar panels when they are moist or wet so any dirt so residue that is stuck on them can be wiped off easily.
+- How to clean solar panels has never gotten easier!
+Clean solar panels when they are moist or wet so any dirt so residue that is stuck on them can be wiped off easily.

-- Never use an abrasive sponge or soap to clean as you may scratch the glass.
-Instead, use a soft rag or biodegradable soap.
+- Never use an abrasive sponge or soap for your solar panel cleaning as you may scratch the glass.
+The best way to clean solar panels by using a soft rag or biodegradable soap.

-- It is important not to use harsh materials when cleaning the panels as they could cause damage, and solar panels are costly to repair.
+- It is important not to use harsh materials when cleaning solar panels as they could cause damage, and solar panels are costly to repair.